Sweatr

 • If a gel comes back up: skip the next one entirely, replace those carbs with sports drink at the next aid station.

-• If you start cramping: it is more likely to be neuromuscular fatigue than electrolytes by mile 20, but a salt cap costs you nothing and rules it out.
+• If you start cramping: a salt cap costs you nothing and rules out electrolyte deficit.

 • If the gun temperature is 5°C warmer than forecast: slow your first 10 km by 5–10 seconds per kilometre.
 This is the single best thing you can do on a hot day, and almost nobody actually does it.

 Sweat rate is individual.
 Heat acclimation is individual.
 Gut tolerance is individual.
-Two runners of the same weight in the same race in the same temperature can have completely different fluid and sodium needs.
-There is no universal table that gives you the right answer.
+Two runners of the same weight in the same race at the same temperature can have completely different fluid and sodium needs.

 What you actually need is a plan that uses your sweat data, your training load from the last 12 weeks, and your race-day forecast — and recalculates when any of those change.

 Sweatr does this automatically.
 It pulls your training data from Apple Watch, Garmin, and Strava, learns your sweat profile from your long runs, and rebuilds your race-day fueling plan whenever the forecast moves.
-You get a fluid number, a sodium number, and a gel schedule — in plain language, on your phone, before you go to the start line.
 When Boston's temperature shifts by 4°C the night before, the plan updates itself.

-Download Sweatr free on the App Store and have a personalised race-day plan inside 10 minutes.
+Join the Sweatr waitlist and have a personalised race-day plan inside 10 minutes of launch.

 Taper-week checklist